Cook Street Upgrades

 This project received funding support from the BC Active Transportation Infrastructure Grants program.

-An illustration of Cook Street before the upgrades.
-There are two lanes of traffic going each direction and narrow sidewalks.
+An illustrated rendering of the current conditions of Cook St. at Vista Heights.
+There are four lanes of traffic and narrow sidewalks.

-After: Cook St. at Vista Hts. with wider sidewalks, bike lanes and a crosswalk.
+An illustrated rendering of Cook St. at Vista Heights with the new upgrades including wider sidewalks, a median, bike lanes and a crosswalk.

 Location